-Last Month, the Inter-American Development Bank, in association with the Organisation of American States, launched a publication titled:
+The Inter-American Development Bank, in association with the Organisation of American States, launched a publication: Cybersecurity: Are We Ready in Latin America and the Caribbean?

 According to the blurb on the website: